-Throughout her academic studies and work experience in settings including private practice, workplace health and community health, Madeleine has gained the necessary skills and knowledge to safely and effectively prescribe exercise and offer advise for clients with a wide range of musculoskeletal injuries, chronic and complex medical conditions and general health and wellbeing concerns.
+Throughout her academic studies and work experience in settings, including private practice, workplace health and community health, Madeleine has gained the necessary skills and knowledge to safely and effectively prescribe exercise and offer advice for clients with a wide range of musculoskeletal injuries, chronic and complex medical conditions and general health and wellbeing concerns.
 Madeleine has particular interest in corrective exercise for faulty posture and body mechanics and rehabilitation of musculoskeletal injuries.
-Madeleine has also undertaken further training in Clinical Pilates and enjoys incorporating this form of exercise to tailor programs specific to each individual to ensure optimal results.

-Our reception staff include Shannon Chancellor, Robyn Johnson, Lauren Haynes, Olivia Curtis and Rennee Grant - all who will be more than happy and willing to take your call and help you in any way possible.
+Our reception staff include Robyn Johnson, Lauren Haynes, Olivia Curtis and Renee Grant - all who will be more than happy and willing to take your call and help you in any way possible.

 Dr Marnie Norfolk (BSc MHS (Osteo) Grad Cert Tert Ed Grad Cert Paeds)